anilmainali/easyTravel-Selenium/README.md

 Click on Java build path.

-Go to Libraries.
+Select Libraries.

 Click on Add External Jars.

 Go to downloads where you downloaded your jars.

-Select and click on Selenium -Java-3.3.1-nodes.jar.
+Select and click on client-combined-3.3.1-nodeps.jar.

+Click Apply

 It imports the jar.